dawsbot/skrub/readme.md

 Not really.
 The `rm` command simply frees the file-pointer in your operating system.
 This allows the file contents to be written over **at a later date**.
 This means that during the time before that memory location is needed (which it may never), your data is still at rest on your system.

+`rm` ships with a `-P` flag which first does file overwrites with blank data.
+Although the end result is similar, this does not support negation in globbing and is not cross-platform.

 <br>

 ## Related